 According to the U.S Department of Transportation Federal Highway Administration, environmental stewardship is designated as a major focus area of the United States Department of Transportation (DOT) strategic plan.
 According to the Environmental Protection Agency (EPA), environmental stewardship is the responsibility for environmental quality shared by all those whose actions affect the environment.
 The Federal Highway Administration (FHWA) supports and promotes the use of recycled highway materials in pavement construction in an effort to preserve the natural environment, reduce waste, and provide a cost-effective material for constructing highways.
 In fact, the primary objective is to encourage the use of recycled materials in the construction of highways to the maximum economical and practical extent possible with equal or improved performance.
 As part of the FHWA recycled materials policy, the FHWA actively promotes asphalt pavement recycling and technology.

-The following Resolutions were adopted at the Town of Empire Board of Trustees Regular Meeting on Tuesday, October 19th, 2021.
+The following Ordinance was adopted on First and Final Reading as an Emergency Ordinance at the Town of Empire Board of Trustees Meeting on Tuesday, November 16th, 2021.

-The following Resolutions were adopted at the Town of Empire Board of Trustees Regular Meeting on Tuesday, September 21st, 2021.
+The following Resolutions were adopted at a Public Hearing to adopt the 2022 Proposed Budget at the Town of Empire Board of Trustees Meeting on Tuesday, November 16th, 2021.